codefresh-io/argo-hub/workflows/git/versions/0.0.2/README.md

 ## Summary

-A set of generics git operations
+A set of templates that execute Git operations, such as committing a change, cloning a repository, cloning a repository, and executing a push as an artifact to s3 for future use.

 ## Templates